smart-edge-open/ido-specs/doc/reference-architectures/CERA-5G-On-Prem.md

 Intel® Speed Select Technology (Intel® SST) can be used to further enhance the performance of the platform.

-The following EPA features are supported in OpenNESS
+The following Building Blocks are supported in OpenNESS

 - <b>High-Density Deep Learning (HDDL)</b>: Software that enables OpenVINO™-based AI apps to run on Intel® Movidius Vision Processing Units (VPUs).
 It consists of the following components:
   - HDDL device plugin for K8s
   - HDDL service for scheduling jobs on VPUs
-- <b>Visual Compute Acceleration - Analytics (VCAC-A)</b>: Software that enables OpenVINO™-based AI apps and media apps to run on Intel® Visual Compute Accelerator Cards (Intel® VCA Cards).
-It is composed of the following components:
-  - VPU device plugin for K8s
-  - HDDL service for scheduling jobs on VPU
-  - GPU device plugin for K8s
 - <b>FPGA/eASIC/NIC</b>: Software that enables AI inferencing for applications, high-performance and low-latency packet pre-processing on network cards, and offloading for network functions such as eNB/gNB offloading Forward Error Correction (FEC).
 It consists of:
   - FPGA device plugin for inferencing
   - SR-IOV device plugin for FPGA/eASIC